Anywhere with a Mailing Address

 It also used legal chemicals.
 If any were illegal, then it just built them from simpler chemicals.

-The AI had other labs that were already building these illegal chemicals.
+The AI had other labs that were already building these illegal chemicals from simpler ones.

 All of these labs could be small and hidden because robots are immune to toxic chemicals.
 They don't need larger safety equipment — like fume hoods and containment systems.

-They also don't need to convince PhD-level chemists to risk their lives to do this work.
-The AI was already beyond PhD-level at chemistry.
-It just needed robots to move things around.
+They also don't need to convince PhD chemists to risk their lives to do this work.
+AI today is already beyond PhD-level at chemistry.
+It just needs robots to move things around.

-If it couldn't figure something out, then it emailed someone for help.
+If the AI couldn't figure something out, then it emailed someone for help.
 Sometimes it posed as a grad student, and asked professors.

 But how did it pay for everything?

-The AI acted as a software company to get money.
-It also hacked into Google accounts — especially of elderly people — and held their data at ransom.
-It got a lot of money that way, because it could hack thousands of things at the same time.
+It hacked into Google accounts — especially of elderly people — and held their data at ransom.
+It got a lot of money that way, because it could hack hundreds of accounts at the same time.

 There were many copies of this AI — all gathering money, all building chemicals — and coordinating with each other through encrypted messages.